Cool November Temperatures This Weekend

 Rain chances Possible Sunday?

 QUAD CITIES (KWQC) - A front stalled out over the northern counties will provide us with lingering clouds and cooler conditions for your Saturday.
 Look for highs in the middle to upper 40′s.
-Rain lifts out of the south this evening, possible changing to a rain/snow mix overnight.
-That wintry mix will continue into the early morning hours before changing back to rain and exiting the region by lunchtime.
+Rain lifts out of the south this evening, possibly changing to a rain/snow mix overnight.
+That wintry mix will continue into the early morning hours before changing back to rain and exiting the region by early afternoon.
 Expect some active weather during Thanksgiving week, with more rain likely Monday night into Tuesday.
-It should be sunny and cool for Thanksgiving Day.
+It should be sunny and cool for Thanksgiving Day, with highs in the lower 50′s.

 TODAY: Scattered clouds and cool temperatures.
 High: 47°.
 Wind: NE 5 mph.